kubernetes/website/content/en/docs/concepts/storage/volumes.md

 To use a volume, specify the volumes to provide for the Pod in `.spec.volumes` and declare where to mount those volumes into containers in `.spec.containers[*].volumeMounts`.

-A process in a container sees a filesystem view composed from the initial contents of the {{< glossary_tooltip text="container image" term_id="image" >}}, plus volumes (if defined) mounted inside the container.
+When a pod is launched, a process in the container sees a filesystem view composed from the initial contents of the {{< glossary_tooltip text="container image" term_id="image" >}}, plus volumes (if defined) mounted inside the container.
 The process sees a root filesystem that initially matches the contents of the container image.
 Any writes to within that filesystem hierarchy, if allowed, affect what that process views when it performs a subsequent filesystem access.
-Volumes mount at the [specified paths](#using-subpath) within the image.
+Volumes are mounted at [specified paths](#using-subpath) within the image.
 For each container defined within a Pod, you must independently specify where to mount each volume that the container uses.